-From world wonders, to waterfalls, to beaches you won’t believe are real, we’ve compiled 25 of the coolest, most unique, most breathtaking places to add to your bucket list.
+From world wonders, to waterfalls, to beaches you won’t believe are real, we’ve compiled 25 of the coolest, most unique, most breathtaking places to add to your tavel bucket list.

 1. Antelope Canyon, Arizona, United States

 Situated on Navajo land, east of Page, Arizona, is Antelope Canyon.
 Popular with photographers and sightseers, the canyons are worth checking out between March and October when beams of sunlight radiate down from above.

 Located in the Arashiyama district of western Kyoto, the Sagano Bamboo Forest is known for the towering green stalks, rustling in the wind.
 It’s open 24/7, so check it out early on a weekday morning to avoid the tourist rush.

 Bora Bora is one we’re sure you’ve heard of before!
 Popular for weddings and honeymoons, this 12 square mile island is known for Instagram worthy bungalows perched on stilts right on the water.
 The turquoise lagoon and coral reef also make it perfect for scuba diving and snorkelling.